seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 - [x] TrackPoint  `Works perfectly.
 Just like on Windows or Linux.`

-- [x] USB Ports `USB Map is different for devices with Win Hello camera.`
+- [x] USB Ports `USB Map is different for devices with Windows Hello camera.`

 - [x] Web camera